 This starting process creates waves of individuals and populations as they begin their journey.

-While many are starting on their journey 9race) others (laggards” have barely moved – in fact it may be some time before they have even realized that the race or journey has actually started.
+While many are starting on their journey (race) others (laggards’ have barely moved, in fact it may be some time before they have even realised that the race or journey has actually started.

 They eventually get to the ‘official start’ but much time has elapsed between now and when the first runners took off.

-This view of change, much like to 100’s of runners starting the London Marathon makes an easy analogy to an organization going through change.
+This view of change, much like to 100’s of runners starting the London Marathon makes an easy analogy to an organisation going through change.